FraunhoferIWES/foxes/README.md

 ![](docs/logo/Logo_FOXES_IWES.svg)

 ## Overview
-`foxes` is a wind farm simulation and wake modelling tool which is based on engineering wake models.
+The software `foxes` is a wind farm simulation and wake modelling tool which is based on engineering wake models.
 It has many applications, for example
-- Wind farm optimization, for example layout optimization or wake steering,
+- Wind farm optimization, e.g. layout optimization or wake steering,
 - Wind farm post-construction analysis,
 - Wake model studies, comparison and validation,
 - Wind farm simulations invoking complex model chains.